oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 type: awareness
 changelog:
 - 2023-08-21: Added a Supplemental section at the end
 - 2023-08-28: Corrected hyperlink to OIDC Workshop blog, provided more clarity in accessing the Prisma web interface.
+Added a disclaimer for using API tokens.

 ---